telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/link-marker-to-location.md

 # Link Marker to Location

-The example below demonstrates how to draw a straight line between a marker and a location on a Kendo UI Map.
+The following example demonstrates how to draw a straight line between a marker and a location on a Kendo UI Map.

 ###### Example